Davidstow Circuit: Motorsport activities

 The next meeting of 1954 also featured a Formula One race.
 This was scheduled for Bank Holiday Monday, 2 August.
 Once again the weather took a hand, as the circuit was blanketed in fog, which later turned to a penetrating drizzle.
-The fifth race of eight was billed as being for Formula One and Formula Two, but in truth like before, no Formula One car was in sight, and only seven cars came to the start (and some of them were sports cars).
+The fifth race of eight was billed as being for Formula One and superseded 2-litre Formula Two, but in truth like before, no Formula One car was in sight, and only seven cars came to the start (and some of them were sports cars).
 The race was planned for 30 laps but reduced to 20; John Coombs won in the Lea Francis engined Lotus Mk8 at 72.65 mph.
 The next three places were all taken by Cooper-Bristol's piloted by Tom Kyffin, Dick Gibson and Gordon Rolls.
-This was Lotus's first Formula One win; although the Mk8 was built as a sports car its engine capacity met the Formula One limits allowing it to compete as a Formula One car under the contemporary regulations.
+This was Lotus's first Formula One win; although the Mk8 was built as a sports car its engine capacity met the Formula One limit of 2.5 litres allowing it to compete as a Formula One car under the contemporary regulations.
 Their first win in a World Championship race using a recognised Formula One car was Stirling Moss's victory in Monaco 1960, driving the Rob Walker entered Lotus 18.

 For the 1955 season the organisers decided to concentrate on just one race meeting and this was held on Whit Monday, 30 May.
 It was their intention that this race meeting would be the last at Davidstow, but so it was to be.
 However, the circuit bowed out a high note.
 At the very end real Formula One cars completed at Davidstow.
 There was much excitement when it became known that Peter Collins had entered a Maserati 250F and an Aston Martin DB3S, but with only three days to ago, learned he was also entered into a meeting at Crystal Palace.
 Three Connaughts and three Coopers formed up on the grid, the undoubted star being the Connaught B3 driven by Leslie Marr.
 This was the streamlined car, of which was arguably one of the prettiest cars ever to race in the 2.5-litre Formula One and one of only two streamlined cars to complete at this level.
 The other being the Mercedes-Benz W196.
 There were three other non-starters in addition to Collins; Tony Rolt's Connaught B4, entered by Rob Walker was not ready in time.
 Tyrrell decided not to run against the assembled company of Kyffin, Charles Boulton and Bob Harris in their Connaughts and Gibson and F. Sowery, both in Coopers.
-Rolls' Tojeiro-Bristol was present but was withdrawn prior to the race.
+Rolls's Tojeiro-Bristol was present but was withdrawn prior to the race.
 Marr was in his element, winning comfortably at 85.84 mph from Boulton, Kyffin, and Gibson.
 Not surprisingly Marr set the fastest lap at 88.21 mph.